What help can I get with a problem at work

 The help that you can get for a problem at work depends on what the problem is.
 If it is about an issue that you feel you can talk to your line manager about you may not need help.

-More information about sorting out your problem may help you to decide if you need outside help, see What to do if there’s a problem at work.
+More information about sorting out your problem may help you to decide if you need outside help, see Dealing with a problem at work.

 If you're a member of a trade union, you should contact it to ask if it can help with your problem at work, before trying to find help elsewhere.
 There might be a union representative in your workplace, or you might need to contact your local branch.